Senpat/news/README.md

 To show the time since the article was published, I used a JavaScript library called moment.js which allows me to format times very easily.

+The about page tells users how to use the website.